uboat.net

 Cargo

-History Built for Ministry of War Transport (MoWT)
+History Completed in July 1941 for Ministry of War Transport (MoWT).

-Notes on loss
+Notes on event

-At 23.31 hours on 22 Aug, 1941, U-564 fired a salvo of four torpedoes at the convoy OG-71 west of Aveiro, Portugal and observed four different detonations and three columns of fire, later lifeboats were seen.
+At 23.31 hours on 22 August 1941, U-564 fired a salvo of four torpedoes at convoy OG-71 west of Aveiro, Portugal and observed four different detonations and three columns of fire, later lifeboats were seen.
 Suhren thought that he had sunk two ships and damaged two others.
 However, only two ships were hit and sunk, the Empire Oak and Clonlara.

-The master, three crew members and four gunners from the Empire Oak (Master Frederick Edward Christian) were picked up by HMS Campanula (K 18) (LtCdr R.V.E.
-Case, DSC), transferred to HMS Velox (D 34) (LtCdr E.G. Ropner DSC) and landed at Gibraltar on 25 August.
-13 crew members were lost.
+The Empire Oak (Master Frederick Edward Christian) had picked up six survivors from Aguila and eleven survivors from Alva on 19 August.
+Eleven crew members, three gunners, five men from Aguila and four from Alva were lost.
+The master, five crew members and eight of the shipwrecked men were picked up by HMS Campanula (K 18) (LtCdr R.V.E.
+Case, DSC, RD, RNR), transferred to HMS Velox (D 34) (LtCdr E.G. Roper, DSC, RN) and landed at Gibraltar on 25 August.

 If you can help us with any additional information on this vessel then please contact us.